alexandresalome/PHP-Selenium/README.rst

 Selenium is a tool for web test automation.
 This library is a client of the Selenium Server for PHP.

-It provides a fluid interface with PHPDoc inside :
+It provides a fluid interface with autocompletion and documentation in modern IDEs.

 ::